adimail/adimail.github.io/_posts/2024-04-13-image-compressor-using-wasm-and-nextjs.md

 title: Client-Side Image Optimization with WebAssembly
 date: 2024-04-13 14:10:00 +0800
 categories: [WASM]
-tags: [web assembly, next js, Images]
+tags: [web assembly, next js]
 render_with_liquid: false
 comments: true
 ---

 I am working on an application where users are uploading images on cloud (a S3 bucket in our case) from their device.
-A potential problem I am willing to solve is about the image size.
-The images that the users upload are quite large so we needed a image optimiser that will run on the client side to reduce the image size without compromising the quality of the images.
+One issue I'm addressing is the large size of these images.
+The images that the users upload are quite large so we need an image optimiser that will run on the client side to reduce the image size without compromising the quality of the images.
 I wanted a tool that will run on client side insted of server side to reduce the round trips.
 A populr option I found was using web assembly.

 **The Challenge**: Large image uploads can slow down application performance.
 **The Solution**: In-browser image optimization using WASM.